Pentawer

 Pentawer (also Pentawere and Pentaweret) was an ancient Egyptian prince of the 20th Dynasty, a son of Pharaoh Ramesses III and his secondary wife, Tiye.
 He was involved in the so-called "harem conspiracy", a plot to kill his father and place him on the throne.
 The details of his trial are recorded in the Judicial Papyrus of Turin; he committed suicide following his trial.
-A candidate for his body is a mummy known as Unknown Man E, discovered in the Deir el-Bahri cache in 1881.
+A candidate for his body is a mummy known as "Unknown Man E", discovered in the Deir el-Bahari cache in 1881.
 This mummy is unusual as it was found wrapped in a sheep or goat skin and was improperly mummified, being left with all his organs.
-Bob Brier has suggested that this mummy does indeed belong to the disgraced prince; DNA analysis has confirmed a father-son relationship with Pentawer's known father, Ramesses III, with both sharing the same paternal haplogroup and half of their Y chromosomal DNA.
+Bob Brier has suggested that this mummy does indeed belong to the disgraced prince; DNA analysis has confirmed a father-son relationship with Pentawer's known father, Ramesses III, with both sharing the same Y chromosomal haplogroup and half of their DNA.

 Conspiracy

 The actual name of this prince is unknown, "Pentawer" being a pseudonym given to him on the Judicial Papyrus of Turin.
 He was to be the beneficiary of the harem conspiracy, probably initiated by his mother Tiye, to assassinate the pharaoh.
 Tiye wanted her son to succeed the pharaoh, even though the chosen heir was a son of the queen Tyti.
 According to the Judicial Papyrus, Pentawer was among those who were made to stand trial for their participation in the conspiracy.
 He was forced to kill himself:

 James Henry Breasted argued that Pentawer "was in all probability only an unfortunate tool" in the conspiracy.
-Susan Redford speculates that Pentawer, being a noble, was given the option to kill himself by taking poison and so be spared the humiliating fate of some of the other conspirators who would have been burned alive with their ashes strewn in the streets.
-Such punishment served to make a strong example since it emphasized the gravity of their treason for ancient Egyptians who believed that one could only attain an afterlife if one's body was mummified and preserved — rather than being destroyed by fire.
-In other words, not only were the criminals killed in the physical world, but they also did not attain an afterlife.
-They would have no chance of living on into the next world, and thus suffered a complete personal annihilation.
+Susan Redford speculates that Pentawer, being a noble, was given the option to kill himself by taking poison and so be spared the humiliating fate of some of the other conspirators who were executed.
+If the means of execution was burning as Redford proposes - the related papyri themselves do not indicate the method of execution - this would have served to make a strong example since it emphasized the gravity of their treason for ancient Egyptians who believed that one could only attain an afterlife if one's body was mummified and preserved — rather than being destroyed by fire.
 By killing himself, Pentawer could avoid the harsher punishment of a second death.
 This could have permitted him to be mummified and move on to the afterlife.
-A recent study of the remains of 'Unknown Man E' which are a candidate for his suggest that he died by strangulation or hanging.
+A recent study of the remains of "Unknown Man E" which are a candidate for his suggest that he died by strangulation or hanging.
 If the remains indeed are his, then he would have been about 18-20 years old at the time of his death.